 This colour is slightly translucent, which means the colour of your part will depend on the thickness of the print.

-Made in New Zealand, including the all-cardboard spool, the box, the bag, the label, and the instruction card.
+Made in New Zealand, including the all-cardboard spool, the bag, the label, and the instruction card.

 Recommended settings: Nozzle: 240-250°C. Bed: 70-85°C.